 Is NewSmile cheaper than braces or Invisalign?

 Yes!
 NewSmile is cheaper than both traditional braces and Invisalign.
-Before insurance, NewSmile costs $1,595.
+Before insurance, NewSmile costs $1,495.
 Invisalign can cost several thousand dollars before insurance.
 The same goes for braces.
 Ultimately, NewSmile can cost thousands less.

 Does NewSmile treatment last forever?

 Left unchecked, teeth will shift post-treatment.
-As you age (or for women, during pregnancy), your teeth have a tendency to move.
+As you age (or during pregnancy), your teeth have a tendency to move.
 And after treatment, your teeth tend to shift back to their original positions.
 To prevent that, you need to wear post-treatment retainers.

 Does NewSmile offer teeth whitening services?